 Ingredients for eggplant lasagna

 - Eggplant: Look for firm eggplant with smooth skin that aren't too big.
-If they are too large, they tend to be all seeds in the middle and we don't want that.
+If they are too large, they tend to be all seeds in the middle and we don't want that since we are using the eggplant in place of lasagna noodles.
+We are not peeling them, the peel adds texture and helps the slices hold their shape.

 - Parmesan cheese: As I always say, use the REAL parmigiano reggiano and grate it yourself.
 The flavor and texture are so much better.

-- San Marzano tomatoes: We're going to make our own tomato sauce, so let's use the best tomatoes.
-Real San Marzano.
-I like Cento brand.
+- San Marzano tomatoes: We're going to make homemade tomato sauce, so let's use the best tomatoes.
+This is the tomato sauce recipe I use to make penne arrabbiata.
+FYI, you can certainly use store-bought marinara as a quick short cut.

 How to make vegetarian eggplant lasagna

-Preheat the oven to 450 degrees F. Line three sheet pans with parchment paper.
+Preheat oven to 450°F. Line three sheet pans with parchment paper.

 Use a good chef's knife and slice the stem end off of the eggplant.
 Then cut a thin slice of the skin off one side, so that you have a narrow, flat surface.